Labour vows iron discipline on budget

 To address the criticism of vagueness on policy, Balls said Labour would end winter fuel subsidies for the richest 5 percent of pensioners, to save about 100 million pounds a year.

-That kind of idea has been supported by Lib Dems in the Conservatives' ruling alliance, and might prove an overture to them should there be no clear winner of the 2015 election.
+That kind of idea has been supported by Liberal Democrats in the Conservatives' ruling alliance, and might prove an overture to them should there be no clear winner of the 2015 election.

 Balls also said Labour would aim to put a "fair cap" on benefits, pursue housing benefit reform to address the shortage of affordable housing and would consider whether to scale back child support allowance paid to well-off parents.